 This is a chance for L4EC to look back at what we accomplished in 2019.
 So here it is, our very first “Year in Review.”

 New year’s day 2019 found the Line 4 Tacoma in Ashville, North Carolina on the last day of a trip that had included 2 National Forest and the noteworthy Hurricane Creek trail!
 This was a fun trip and a great test for the newly installed Icon Suspension!
-In the next few months, I spent allot of time traveling with the Navy for various training.
+In the next few months, I spent a lot of time traveling with the Navy for various training.
 I was also able to knock out a bunch of small upgrades that netted big improvements.
 The list included; SDHQ ABS guards, Total Chaos bed stiffeners, Baja Designs amber fog lights and a cab mount chop completed by a fellow Sailor.
 Right before the next trip we also got the Dometic fridge, which was really nice for all the fresh food that I was going to be cooking on the Skottle!

 The next trip was with the Line 4 Alaska Truck and my parents to western Virginia including the Shenandoah Valley, and the George Washington National Forest!
 It was incredible to finally camp with my parents again.
 This had not happened since Death Valley at the end of 2013 and I enjoyed it immensely!
 Also having my Dad along gave me a chance to compare their full size truck with 4WD Camper to my smaller Tacoma in the tighter forest of the East Coast.
-Sadly this was the last trip with my now ex-girlfriend, more on that later.

 The next few months was a blur of Navy trips and more truck upgrades.
 Lots of parts were arriving for the upcoming Montana build and GFC had provided completion dates which allowed me to finally start planning a trip out to Bozeman.
 The upgrades to the truck during this time included; CBI Sliders, Safari Snorkel and a Goose Gear Seat Delete.
 I also started building the deck plate system for the bed.
 It turned out great, but took much longer than expected.